 How harnessing the power of young people can change the world

-So in 2013 we founded Bye Bye Plastic Bags together and managed to get plastic bags and straws banned on the island.
+So in 2013, we founded Bye Bye Plastic Bags together and in 2019 managed to get plastic bags and straws banned on the island through collaborative efforts of like-minded people.

 There's that beauty of being at that age, where not even the sky is the limit.
 You think in constant solution.
 That's the power our young generation has now, and we need to harness it.